rothej/jh_ml_covid_detect/README.md

 ## Summary of Results:
 The model was 99.9% accurate at detecting COVID infection when given a dataset of healthy and COVID-infected patient images.
 The model performed poorly when Viral Pneumonia patient images were added, as the images were too similar for the model to classify accurately.
 Switching from fitcecoc to a deeplearning CNN did not improve accuracy measurably.
 Either a more complex model, or more carefully processed input images, would likely be necessary (or both).
+As it sits, this is essentially merely a respitory infection detector.

 X-ray images obtained from: https://www.kaggle.com/preetviradiya/covid19-radiography-dataset